qingstor/qsctl/README.md

 Commands supported by qsctl are listed below:

+- `cp`: Copy local file(s) to QingStor or QingStor key(s) to local.
+- `ls`: List buckets, or objects with given prefix.
+- `mb`: Make a new bucket.
+- `presign`: Get the pre-signed URL by given object key.
+- `rb`: Delete a bucket.
+- `rm`: Remove remote object(s).
+- `stat`: Stat a remote object.

+(not implements by now)
 - `cat`: Cat a remote object into stdout.
-- `cp`: Copy local file(s) to QingStor or QingStor key(s) to local.
+- `sync`: Sync between local directory and QS-Directory.
 - `tee`: Tee from stdin to a remote object.